Los Angeles Angels acquire C.J. Cron, Randal Grichuk in trade with Colorado Rockies | TSN

 Angels acquire Cron, Grichuk in trade with Rockies for two minor leaguers

 ANAHEIM, Calif.
-(AP) — The Los Angeles Angels have reacquired slugger C.J.
-Cron and outfielder Randal Grichuk in a trade with the Colorado Rockies.
+(AP) — The Los Angeles Angels reacquired slugger C.J.
+Cron and outfielder Randal Grichuk in a trade with the Colorado Rockies on Sunday, bolstering their injury-plagued roster with more veteran depth as they fight for a playoff spot.

-The Angels sent minor league pitchers Mason Albright and Jake Madden to the Rockies on Sunday in the deal that brought two former Angels first-round draft picks back to the team.
+Los Angeles sent minor league pitchers Mason Albright and Jake Madden to the Rockies in the deal that brought two former Angels first-round draft picks back to the team.
+Colorado also sent cash along with Cron and Grichuk, who are in the final year of their contracts before unrestricted free agency.

-The Angels are fighting to end their MLB-worst streaks of seven consecutive losing seasons and eight consecutive non-playoff seasons, but their efforts have been endangered by injuries that have seriously compromised their big league depth.
+The Angels (55-51) are desperate to end their MLB-worst streaks of seven consecutive losing seasons and eight consecutive non-playoff seasons, but their efforts have been endangered by injuries that have seriously compromised their big league depth.

-They have a major league-leading 17 players on their injured lists after outfielder Taylor Ward joined the group Sunday before their extra-inning victory in Toronto.
+Los Angeles has a major league-leading 17 players on its injured lists after outfielder Taylor Ward joined the group Sunday before an extra-inning victory in Toronto.
 Ward was moved to the 60-day injured list later in the day, effectively ending his regular season, with facial fractures after Toronto's Alek Manoah hit him in the face with a fastball on Saturday.

-Cron spent his first four major league seasons with Los Angeles, hitting 59 of his 186 career homers.
-He is batting .260 with 11 homers and 32 RBIs this season for the Rockies.
+The 33-year-old Cron spent his first four major league seasons with Los Angeles, hitting 59 of his 186 career homers before getting traded to Tampa Bay in early 2018 for prospect Luis Rengifo, who is still a valuable contributor to the Angels.
+Cron is batting .260 with 11 homers and 32 RBIs this season for the Rockies as their power-hitting first baseman.

 Grichuk was selected by the Angels one pick before Mike Trout in the 2009 draft.
 Los Angeles traded him to St. Louis before he reached the majors and began a 10-year career with the Cardinals, Toronto and Colorado.